-Viswanathan received the Sloan Research Fellowship in Chemistry in 2018, the National Science Foundation CAREER award in 2016, the American Chemical Society PRF Young Investigator Award in 2014, and the Electrochemical Society Daniel Cubicciotti Award in 2010.
+Viswanathan received the Office of Naval Research Young Investigator Award in 2019, Sloan Research Fellowship in Chemistry in 2018, the National Science Foundation CAREER award in 2016, the American Chemical Society PRF Young Investigator Award in 2014, and the Electrochemical Society Daniel Cubicciotti Award in 2010.
 He was a finalist for MIT TR Innovators Under 35 in 2014, and was an Electrochemical Society Herbert H. Uhligh Summer Fellow in 2009.

 Energy Density in Batteries: Accelerating the Timeline

 2008 BS, Mechanical Engineering, Indian Institute of Technology, Madras

 Viswanathan predicts that electric pickups should hit primetime soon

 MechE’s Venkat Viswanathan predicts that electric pickups “should hit primetime over the next couple of years” now that battery costs have plunged.

 Venkat Viswanathan received a 2019 Young Investigator Award from the Office of Naval Research to research how to improve battery safety in low temperatures.

 A battery-powered plane would be quieter, cheaper, and cleaner than the current options.
 But for it to be feasible, batteries would need to be safer, pack in more energy, and discharge energy more quickly.
 MechE’s Venkat Viswanathan says that the kind of technological leap needed for an all-electric commercial plane will likely take decades.

 Viswanathan on Audi e-tron battery